VA College Benefits and Yellow Ribbon Program

 GCU's Veterans Affairs Office includes a team of dedicated military benefit liaisons who process certifications for all VA and Vocational Rehabilitation entitlements.
-In efforts to uphold accuracy in reporting and maintain our audit score, all VA applications must be submitted to the Veterans Affairs Office.
+In efforts to uphold accuracy in reporting, all VA applications must be submitted to the Veterans Affairs Office, through your military university counselor.
 If you would like to use your entitlements, complete the three-step process below.
 Military university counselors are available to assist you in the process.

 Step 1: Determine Your Veterans Education Benefits